benwainwright/www.benwainwright.me/blog-entries/timers.md

 });
 ```

 This works because of the way that `async/await` works under the hood.
-An `async` function can be considered syntactic sugar over a
+An `async` function can be considered syntactic sugar over a generator that returns a promise§